 - If you have any of these health problems: Low potassium or magnesium levels.

-- If you are a woman.
-This drug is not approved for use in women.
-This drug may cause harm to an unborn baby or loss of an unborn baby if it is taken during pregnancy.
-If you are a woman using this drug, talk with your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
+- If you are able to get pregnant or breast-feed.
+This drug is not approved for use in these patients.
+This drug may cause harm to an unborn baby or loss of an unborn baby.
+If you are pregnant, plan on getting pregnant, or are breast-feeding, talk with your doctor.

 This is not a list of all drugs or health problems that interact with this drug.